exonum/rfcs/text/0000-service-specification-declarative-format.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Functionality corresponding to verifying cryptographic evidence and performing transactions is not covered by this RFC and must be implemented by the service creator.
+Functionality corresponding to verifying cryptographic proofs and performing transactions is not covered by this RFC and must be implemented by the service creator.